JohTorm/GroupManagementApp_thesis/README.md

 # oppari/thesis

-This is code for my thesis work, group management app
+This is code for my thesis work, group management app, Link to the thesis: https://www.theseus.fi/handle/10024/787624

 Front-end made with Flutter